timuric/Content-generator-photoshop/README.md

 Content-generator-photoshop
 ===========================

-Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc
+PS extension for generating dummy data such as avatars, names, photos, geo data etc